-Contract addendum vs. amendment: Key differences.
+Contract addendum vs. amendment: Differences and definitions.

 Learn the basic definitions of these legal-contract terms and discover the differences in how they function within contracts.